osmatrixcode/osmatrixcode/README.md

 ### A bit about me

-I like Brazilian jiu-jitsu, MMA, reading and coding (and vim keybindings btw 🖥️).
+I like Brazilian jiu-jitsu, MMA, reading and coding (and vim motions btw 🖥️).

 Someone must’ve `go mod init`-iated a party 🐹🎊